MicrosoftDocs/MIMDocs/MIMDocs/reference/rcd-configuration-xml-reference.md

 1.  **Help**: This element is ignored.
 It functions only in Grouping.

-2.  **CustomProperties**: This element is not supported in FIM 2010.
+2.  **CustomProperties**: This element is not supported in MIM 2010.

 3.  **Options**: This element is used only in combination with the **UocDropDownList** or **UocRadioButtonList** Controls.
 It is not functional with any other